 Aaron Clarey, Poor Richard’s Retirement: Retirement for Everyday Americans

-Aaron Clarey is a consultant and unaffiliated economist who writes books that are meant to help young men and women make wiser financial choices.
+Aaron Clarey is a consultant and independent economist who writes books that are meant to help young men and women make wiser financial choices.
 His approach is no nonsense, gruff, and often cynical.
 But despite seeming like a complete jerk, his advice which is free on his blog or youtube channel clearly comes from a big heart (for sensitive users or those who may listen w/children around, he does curse a lot).
 This is evident when he, for instance, criticizes parents who don’t spend a great deal of time with their children (this is a common thread in his books and podcasts and I only listen to them a couple of times a year).

 I disagree with a great deal of his material, but it’s because he’s not religious and I’m a Christian.
 But his grasp of markets, how they work, and what personal steps are necessary for success are second to none.